JesseBausell/hs6PROCESS_SEABASS/README.md

 water_depth=bottom depth of the field station in meters.
 Numerals only.
 Do not include units.

-calibration_files=name of original factory-supplied calibration file.
+calibration_file=name of original factory-supplied calibration file.
 This file contains instrument-specific coefficients used to convert raw signals (measured by hs6) into engineering units.
-Although this step is carried out in HydroSoft (before
+Although this file is not used by hs6PROCESS_SEABASS to process hs6 data (it was used in Hydrosoft), users/PIs are strongly encouraged to disclose all ancillary calibration files in their submissions to SEABaSS. hs6PROCESS_SEABASS will correctly place this file into headers of output files (e.g. Station_#_bb.txt and Station_#_bb_bin#.txt) formatted for SEABaSS.

 date(yyyymmdd)=indicate date on which ac-s was deployed.

+kexp_vals=wavelength-dependent constants used to calculate sigma coefficients of attenutation, Kbb, (see HydroSoft user manual or kudelalab_HS6_readme.pdf for details).
+These coefficients are instrument can be found inside the factory-supplied calibration file (header field: calibration_file) and should be listed in the same order that START HERE.

+apg_bin_files=COAST_18_ac-s_bin_0.5.txt,COAST_18_ac-s_bin_1.txt,COAST_18_ac-s_bin_2.txt
+apg_bin_path=/Users/JBausell/Desktop/acs_Test2/